tychonaut/multiOSCluster/README.md

 1. On your developer machine, create a local installation in a directory
    <app install dir> of a cluster-enabled app that can run by just being copied,
-   i.e. no convoluted installer involved and all dependencies met on all target machines
+   i.e. no convoluted installer involved and all dependencies met on all target machines.
-2. For the application <app name>, create an entry in <multiOsCluster directory>/config/apps.json:
+2. For the application <app name>, create an entry in `<multiOsCluster directory>/config/apps.json : ".apps.<operating system>.<app name>"`,
-   ".apps.<operating system>.<app name>"
    with the following contents:
     * "installDir": Local installation directory on all cluster nodes, has to be the same directory as on the developer machine.
     * "executable": Path of executable, relative to "installDir"
 3. After a programming change you want to test on the cluster:
     1. Compile the app.
-    2. Local-install the app to the development machine at <app install dir>.
+    2. Local-install the app to the development machine at `<app install dir>`.
-3. Files that shall *not* be synced to the cluster can be specified in
+3. Files that shall *not* be synced to the cluster can be specified in `<multiOsCluster directory>/appControl/<app name>/sync/rsyncignore_install'
-   <multiOsCluster directory>/appControl/<app name>/sync/rsyncignore_install
-4. Rsync the files by calling ` <multiOsCluster directory>/appControl/rsyncAppInstallDirToCluster.sh <app name>`
+4. Rsync the files by calling `<multiOsCluster directory>/appControl/rsyncAppInstallDirToCluster.sh <app name>`

 ### app config

+There are a lot of distributed apps that need certain files avaiable locally on each node before launch.
-In order to be able to easily update and switch dome configurations, you can send relevant config files to each dome node as follows.
+In order to be able to easily update and switch configurations with those applications, you can send relevant config/calibration/asset/whatever files to each dome node as follows:

-This entry contains a "profile" entry that is considered to be active for sync'ing config files and launching the app.
+1. Specify a "profile" entry in `<multiOsCluster directory>/config/apps.json : ".apps.<operating system>.<app name>"`:
+   `"profile" : "<profile name>"`
+2. This entry rsync's the folder contents from `<multiOsCluster directory>/appControl/<app name>/profiles/<profile name>` to the installation directory  of `<app name>` ("installDir" entry in apps.json) upon calling
+   `<multiOsCluster directory>/appControl/rsyncAppConfigToCluster.sh <app name>`.

+#### Example: ParaView:

+In order to easily configure ParaView to run in a CAVE-like setup, we have the following four files in our "default" profile (`<multiOsCluster directory>/appControl/ParaView/profiles/default`):

+1. dome_arena.pvx : Specifies for each cluster node the display parameters and the virtual frustum
+2. default_servers.pvsc: Specifies connection parameters for a ParaViewClient to a ParaView server (pvserver).
+   Our name for the server is "arenaCluster".
+3. launchClusterServers.ps1: pvserver is an [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) program.
+   On each render computer, one instance needs to be launched.
+Albeit just a single command, it is a long one, and for future generalization, we have outsourced it to launch `launchClusterServers.ps1` powershell script.
+4. machines.txt: Contains the host names to launch pvserver instances in.
+Read by `mpiexec.exe`

+Although technically, only `dome_arena.pvx` is needed on each cluster node, to keep things simple, we sync all of the files to each node.
+Rsync is pretty efficient in finding out which files don't need updating, so the overhead is neglegible.

 ### app launch

+Launchinng and shutting down apps has most diversity among distributed apps, so there is no general rule.
+Here are some examples:

+#### Example: ParaView:
+While rather complicated to set up and configure for clustered operation, it is is pretty easy to launch afterwards:
+`paraview --server=arenaCluster`.

 TODO refine doc

- rsync'ing the configuration files for <app name> to the dome

-The contents of *one* of the folders folders will be sent to each node of the executables-folder of the installation directory of the application.

-Depending on the profile selected in <multiOsCluster directory>/config/apps.json

- /appControl/<application name>/

 ## Cluster reboot / switching of OS